mymadhavyadav07/Library-Management-System/README.md

 # Library-Management-System(GUI)
 A Client-Server Architecture Based Library Management System with a decent looking GUI!
+***PS: It was my class 12th Computer Science Project!!***

 # Installation